sanger-pathogens/monocle/README.md

 Run:
 ```
-./deploy.sh -e dev -m no -u <remote user> -h <host address> --branch <feature_branch> --tag commit-<short_commit_sha>
+./deploy.sh -e dev -m no -u <remote user> -h <host address> --branch <feature_branch> --tag commit-$(git rev-parse --short=8 HEAD)
 ```
-You can name any branch and any docker tag you like; you almost certainly want the docker tag for your latest commit.
-The CI pipelines will build images for every commit, with the prefix `commit-` followed by the short commit SHA.
+You can name any branch and any docker tag you like; you almost certainly want the docker tag for your latest commit (as in the example above).
+The CI pipelines will build images for every commit, with the prefix `commit-` followed by the short commit SHA (8 chars in gitlab).
 Currently `deploy.sh` will deploy to the designated users' home directory, so you will want to create a new user on your development box.